bart-mad/nvim-config/README.md

 - Treesiter.nvim
 - Hybrid line numbering

-  Work is progress...
+  Work in progress...
 As always..